 Immigration, Refugees and Citizenship Canada Rules and Regulations

-International students attending MacEwan University are responsible for familiarizing themselves with the Immigration, Refugees and Citizenship Canada rules and regulations regarding study permits, work permits and temporary resident visas.
+International students attending MacEwan University are responsible for familiarizing themselves with the Immigration, Refugees and Citizenship Canada (IRCC) rules and regulations regarding study permits, work permits and temporary resident visas.
 Under section 91 of the Immigration and Refugee Protection Act (IRPA), only members in good standing of a law society or the Immigration Consultants of Canada Regulatory Council (ICCRC) may provide immigration advice.
-International students may seek sudent related immigration information and advice from one of the regulated members of ICCRC at MacEwan International.
+International students may seek student-related immigration information and advice from one of the regulated members of ICCRC at MacEwan International.
 The Office of the University Registrar issues letters and other documents required by international students for permit and visa renewals.
-If you are currently studying in Canada, you may also contact the Immigration, Refugees and Citizenship Canada Call Centre at 1-888-242-2100 for assistance.
+If you are currently studying in Canada, you may also contact the IRCC Help Centre at 1-888-242-2100 for assistance.

 International Student Services

 MacEwan International offers a range of services to help international students be successful in their studies.
-International advisors assist students with understanding their program of study and the Canadian university environment as well as how to access additional academic, social, and career support services.
+International Student Specialists assist students with understanding their program of study, the Canadian university environment, immigration compliance and regulations, as well as how to access additional academic, social, and career support services.

 - English language proficiency requirements (see MacEwan.ca/ELP).

 - Professional Development program (one-year certificate programs for international students) information and admission requirements can be found at MacEwan.ca/SCEInternational

 International students applying to undergraduate or preparatory programs (excluding English as an Additional Language (EAL/ESL) submit their application through www.applyalberta.ca.